fromkeith/imgcache.js/README.md

 * Delays load of cached image to sequential loads don't block the main thread.
 * Fixes a bug where the size of a file entry was not detected.
 * Only tested on Android and windows' chrome.
+* Don't cache XHR requests with status != 200.
+Retry on status == 0.

 Using imgcache.js